alertlogic/azure-collector/README.md

 1. On `Required permissions` panel click `Required permissions` button and confirm the selection. **Note**, only AD tenant admin can grant permisions to an Azure AD application.
 1. On the `Settings` panel of the application and select `Keys`.
 1. Enter key `Description` and `Duration` and click `Save`. **Note**, please save the key value, it is needed later during template deployment.
-1. Save the `Application ID` and `Service Principal ID` for use below.
-To get the `Service Principal ID`, navigate to the `Registered App` blade, click on the link under `Managed application in local directory`.
+1. Save the `Application ID` and `Service Principal Id` for use below.
+To get the `Service Principal Id`, navigate to the `Registered App` blade, click on the link under `Managed application in local directory`.
 Then click `Properties`.
-The `Service Principal ID` is labled `Object ID` on the properties page.  **Caution** This is not the same `Object ID` listed in the `Properties` blade reached by clicking `Settings` or `All Settings` from the `Registered app`.
+The `Service Principal Id` is labled `Object ID` on the properties page.  **Caution** This is not the same `Object ID` listed in the `Properties` blade reached by clicking `Settings` or `All Settings` from the `Registered app`.
 It is also not the `Object ID` shown on the `Registered app` blade itself.